OpaceDigitalAgency/stories/PROGRESS.md

 # Progress Log

 ## 2025-04-17
+### Fixed: Password Hash Issue in Database
+- Fixed the issue where the password hash in the database was a placeholder and didn't match any actual password:
+  - Created update_admin_password.php script to generate a proper hash for "Pa55word!" and update the database
+  - Updated create_admin_user.sql to delete existing admin user and insert a new one with the correct hash
+  - Modified create_admin.php to use the same approach
+  - This ensures that the standard login flow works with the credentials:
+    - Email: admin@example.com
+    - Password: Pa55word!

+### Fixed: Simplified Login Page
+- Created a simplified login page that doesn't rely on external resources:
+  - Created simple_login.php with inline CSS styles
+  - Removed all external JavaScript and CSS dependencies
+  - Modified login.php to redirect to simple_login.php
+  - This provides a reliable login experience even with strict Content Security Policy settings

+### Fixed: Content Security Policy for Login Page
+- Fixed the login page not loading properly due to Content Security Policy (CSP) restrictions:
+  - Updated the CSP in admin/.htaccess to allow loading resources from external CDNs
+  - Added the following domains to the allowed sources:
+    - cdn.jsdelivr.net (Bootstrap CSS and JS)
+    - cdnjs.cloudflare.com (Font Awesome)
+    - code.jquery.com (jQuery)
+  - This resolved the CSP violations that were preventing the login page from functioning correctly

 ### Fixed: Login Authentication Issue
 - Fixed the issue where the main login page (admin/login.php) always returned "Invalid credentials" while direct_login.php worked:
   - Identified the root cause: The users table either had no admin user or had an admin user with a plaintext password instead of a proper bcrypt hash